IBSim/VirtualLab/docs/source/examples/ml.rst

 Fistly you will see the loss of the model reduce as the model parameters are updated using the training data, like in the previous examples.
 This model is saved to :file:`Temperature/Pancake/GPR` in the :file:`ML` directory in the project directory.

 Following this the analysis with the model will take place.
-Printed to the terminal you should see you should see the parameter combination which will deliver the maximum temperature to the component within the defined parameter space.
-This should look like the following
+Printed to the terminal you should see the parameter combination which will deliver the maximum temperature to the component within the defined parameter space.
+This should look like the following:

 .. code-block:: console